Sheekovic/Config-Decryptor/README.md

 3. Choose the password length.
 4. Click "Generate" to create a personalized password based on your details.

+### API Testing
+1. Go to the "API Testing" tab.
+2. Enter the API endpoint URL.
+3. Select the HTTP method (GET, POST, PUT, DELETE).
+4. Enter any required parameters.
+5. click "Test API" to send the request and view the response.
+6. Save Results to a text file by clicking "Save Results".

 ## Themes and Font Customization
 1. Go to the "Settings" tab.
 2. Change the theme from the dropdown list.